- 30 Nov 2022

-- Any attachment URLs obtained via the public API and the CSV export functionality will expire after a few hours.
+- Any attachment URLs obtained via the Airtable Web API and the CSV export functionality will expire after a few hours.

 - URLs obtained from copying an attachment cell value (CMD C) will open the file to the attachment viewer within the product, instead of directly opening the file.

-- The links obtained by referring to an attachment field in Formulas will not change (for backward compatibility considerations), and will therefore become invalid.
+- The links obtained by referring to an attachment field in Formulas will not change (for backward compatibility considerations), and will therefore become invalid roughly around February 8th, 2023.
 The filename obtained in the same way will continue to work as expected.

 Most customers should only experience the benefits of the enhanced security related to this change.
 However, certain customer workflows in Airtable may be impacted:

 - The use of Airtable to host files on the internet.

 - We have and will continue to discourage the use of Airtable for this purpose.

 - Any workflows where a file held within Airtable will need to be shared for a prolonged amount of time with an external colleague.
 We recommend that you share a view with the colleague and ask them to download the file themselves, should they need it for future reference.

 - Airtable formulas - Formulas that reference attachment fields will not experience any changes in output.
 However, any attachment links that are output will become invalid and no longer work to access the attachment.

 - CSV exports - You’ll need to download any attachment files from the links in the exported CSV file before those links expire.

 - API - Similar to CSV downloads, attachment links obtained via Airtable’s API will expire after a given amount of time.